Rise of Nightmares: Plot

-The game begins when a couple of prisoners attempting to escape from the dungeon they are imprisoned in.
-After breaking out of their cell, they found a door but it was locked, one of the prisoners pulled a nearby lever which unlocked the door, however it also let loose the other creatures that were locked in the dungeon.
-They made it hall and saw a door, however, a monstrous masked figure suddenly appears, they panicked and ran towards the door.
-The door was locked and it also turned out to be a trap, the wall closes in and kills them both.
+The game begins with a couple of prisoners attempting to escape from the dungeon they are imprisoned in.
+After breaking out of their cell, they find a locked door.
+One of the prisoners pulls a nearby lever, which both unlocks the door and releases creatures that were locked in the dungeon.
+They made it to the hall and approached a door.
+However, a monstrous masked figure suddenly appears, causing the prisoners to panic and run toward the door.
+They find it to be locked before the wall closes in and kills them both.